 About the Author

-James A. (Jim) McEwen is the principal author of tourniquets.org.
-He received the B.A.Sc. and Ph.D. degrees in electrical engineering (biomedical) from the University of British Columbia in 1971 and 1975 respectively.
-He served as a Certified Clinical Engineer (CCE) until 2010, and is currently a member of the Institute of Electrical and Electronic Engineers (IEEE) and a Registered Professional Engineer (PEng).
+Dr. McEwen received the B.A.Sc. and Ph.D. degrees in electrical engineering (biomedical) from the University of British Columbia in 1971 and 1975 respectively.
+He served as a Certified Clinical Engineer (CCE) until 2010, and as a member of the Institute of Electrical and Electronic Engineers (IEEE).
+He is a Registered Professional Engineer (PEng).

-In December of 2011, he was honoured by being appointed an Officer of the Order of Canada for his contributions to biomedical engineering, notably as an inventor and entrepreneur.
+In December of 2011, he was appointed as an Officer of the Order of Canada for his contributions to biomedical engineering, notably as an inventor and entrepreneur.
 The Order of Canada is one of the country’s highest civilian honours, and appointment as an Officer ‘recognizes a lifetime of achievement and merit of a high degree, especially in service to Canada or to humanity at large’.
 He was also a recipient of the Queen Elizabeth II Diamond Jubilee Medal in April of 2012.

 He has been awarded a Fellowship in the Canadian Medical and Biomedical Engineering Society, having received their Outstanding Young Canadian Biomedical Engineer early in his career.
 In 2009 he was awarded a Doctor of Science (honoris causa) degree from Simon Fraser University for ‘technological innovation combined with an entrepreneurial spirit and a profound commitment to the public good’.
 Subsequently he was awarded a Doctor of Science (honoris causa) degree from the University of British Columbia ‘for developing new medical technologies, for guiding the growth of Canada’s biomedical engineering fields and for helping improve health care’.

-In total, he has over 240 patents and patent applications in the United States, Canada, Europe and other countries for a wide range of medical devices in fields including orthopedics, anesthesia, ophthalmology, laboratory medicine, surgery, exercise science and rehabilitation.
+In total, Dr. McEwen has more than 240 patents and patent applications internationally for a wide range of medical devices in fields including orthopedics, anesthesia, ophthalmology, laboratory medicine, surgery, exercise science and rehabilitation.

-Globally, it is estimated that the automatic surgical tourniquets which Dr. McEwen and his team have invented and developed are now used in more than 18,000 surgeries daily in over 40 countries and in many different types of surgical procedures.
+Globally, it is estimated that the automatic surgical tourniquets which Dr. McEwen and his team have invented and developed are now used in more than 20,000 surgeries daily in over 40 countries and in many different types of surgical procedures.
 Worldwide, it is estimated that more than 80 million surgical procedures have been performed to date using Dr. McEwen’s automatic tourniquet technologies and related innovations.
 Their widespread adoption and use has resulted in significantly improved surgical safety, quality and economy.
 As a result of the success and widespread impact on the public of his surgical tourniquet-related inventions, Dr. McEwen was awarded the Meritorious Achievement Award from the Association of Professional Engineers of British Columbia and the $100,000 Principal Award for Innovation from the Ernest C. Manning Awards Foundation.

-Together with colleagues and friends from hospitals, universities and industry, he was one of the founders, and remains a director, of the MDDC Medical Device Development Centre, a successful not-for-profit center for facilitating the collaborative development and evaluation of new medical technologies.
+Together with colleagues and friends from hospitals, universities and industry, he was one of the founders, and remains a director, of the Medical Device Development Centre, a successful not-for-profit center for facilitating the collaborative development and evaluation of new medical technologies.
 He has been an angel investor in a number of new biotech and medical technology companies.
-His main interests are in advancing the development and evaluation of need-oriented medical technology in order to improve the quality of diagnosis and treatment, and control the costs of health care.
-To this end, he has also served as a member of industry advisory committees of the Department of Electrical and Computer Engineering and the Faculty of Applied Science at the University of British Columbia, at Simon Fraser University, and as an advisor to various medical and engineering student groups and to various student design competitions.
+His main interests are in advancing the development and evaluation of need-oriented medical technology in order to improve the quality of diagnosis and treatment, and to control the costs of health care.
+To this end, he has also served as a member of advisory committees of the Department of Electrical and Computer Engineering and the Faculty of Applied Science at the University of British Columbia, at Simon Fraser University, and as an advisor to various medical and engineering student groups and to various student design competitions.